cyphercolt/usbip-gui-app/README.md

 - **PyQt6** for the beautiful GUI framework
 - **Python cryptography** for bulletproof encryption
 - **Real human testing** for usability and security validation

-*Perfect for basement gaming theaters and home lab enthusiasts! 🎮🏠*